maxchk/puppet-varnish/README.md

 ### varnish director

-   Definition `varnish::director` allows to configure Varnish director:
+   Definition `varnish::director` allows to configure Varnish director.
    If you have a single director, you can name it `default` and ignore
    `selector` sections:
    NOTE: you can't have backend `default` and director `deafult` in the same config